MinetaMinoru/MinetaMinoru/README.md

 - Aside from gross stuff like that, though, never be afraid to interact!!
 I'm always willing to talk
 - Feel free to add me on Disc @ Fannihilator !
 And that's all rlly
 <img src="https://file.garden/Zgb3pBYz2m6JmruU/now%20im%20considering.png" width="500" />

+The strawpage is jst for fun, not something you have to look through, all the info is here.
+Feel free to send gimmicks tho !! :D